-In this study, LULC and its changes were detected over the past 30 years (1994-2024) using remote sensing datasets from Landsat 5 TM and Landsat 8 OLI in Mjini Magharibi, Unguja Island, Zanzibar.
+In this study, LULC and its changes were detected over the past 31 years (1994-2024) using remote sensing datasets from Landsat 5 TM and Landsat 8 OLI in Mjini Magharibi, Unguja Island, Zanzibar.
 The study categorized LULC into five classes based on the classification of normalised different vegetation index (NDVI) thresholds.
 These five classes were water/mudflats, bare soil/built-up, sparse vegetation/farms, mixed land uses, and mangrove forest.
 The findings indicate that LULC changes have occurred over the past three decades, revealing critical insights into the region's environmental and urban development trends.
 The study has reached the following conclusions: -

-Firstly, remotely sensed data, specifically the freely available Landsat 5 TM and Landsat 8 OLI, are reliable medium-resolution images that have produced LULC maps with acceptable accuracy results.
-The produced maps have proven useful in developing baseline and precision time-series information about the LULC of the Mjini Magharibi, Unguja.
+Remotely sensed data, specifically the freely available Landsat 5 TM and Landsat 8 OLI, are reliable medium-resolution images that have produced LULC maps with acceptable accuracy results.
+The produced maps have proven useful in developing baseline and precision timeseries information about the LULC of the Mjini Magharibi, Unguja.

-Secondly, the study has revealed alarming LULC dynamics with a notable decline in mangrove forests, increased water coverage, and increased bare/built-up areas within the Mjini Magharibi region.
-The decline of mangrove forests will likely pose severe ecological and socioeconomic challenges, particularly along the Mjini Magharibi's entire shoreline and the Maruhubi ward's mangrove creeks.
-These challenges include environmental concerns such as reduced carbon sinks, compromised coastline protection against climate hazards, and disruption of aquatic ecosystems, specifically at Maruhubi creeks.
+An alarming LULC dynamics has been revealed with a notable decline in mangrove forests, increased water coverage, and increased bare/built-up areas within the Mjini Magharibi region.
+The decline of mangrove forests will severe ecological pose socioeconomic challenges, particularly along the Mjini Magharibi's entire shoreline and the Maruhubi ward's mangrove creeks.
+These challenges include environmental concerns such as reduced carbon sinks, compromised coastline protection against climate hazards, disruption of aquatic ecosystems, specifically at Maruhubi creeks.

-Over the past three decades, the increase in water coverage area indicates a potential sealevel rise and shoreline erosion, exacerbating the vulnerability of the Mjini Magharibi's coastal zones.
-Also, the study has revealed a rapid extension of bare soil and built-up LULC category, implying rapid urbanization and increased infrastructure development pressure, such as hotel construction, which is currently facing the Mjini Magharibi.
+Over the past three decades, the increase in water coverage area has been observed signifying a potential sea-level rise and shoreline erosion, exacerbating the vulnerability of the Mjini Magharibi's coastal zones.

+Also, the study has revealed a rapid extension of bare soil and built-up LULC category, implying rapid urbanization and increased infrastructure development pressure, such as hotel construction, which is currently facing the Mjini Magharibi region.
 Other revealed changes, such as the reduction in sparse vegetation and farmland, coupled with the rise in mixed land uses, further emphasize the ongoing LULC transformations that have complex implications for local communities, including food security.
-Based on the findings of this study, the changes in mangrove forest cover and the expansion of bare soil and builtup areas in the Mjini Magharibi necessitate immediate attention toward mitigation and adaptation of impacts associated with these changes.